-This is a short description of some of the work I have been doing with my own dogs, studying dogs and human emotions.
+This article describes some of the work I have been doing with my own dogs, studying dogs and human emotions.
 The work has involved fellow therapists studying the relationship between our emotions and the dogs' behaviour.

-Sessions have been held in either the supervisor's counselling rooms or in my own counselling rooms.
-So far, all the dogs involved have been one of my dogs, all males, two hounds and a Labrador.
+Sessions were either the supervisor's counselling rooms or in my own home.
+So far, all the dogs involved have been mine.
 I try not to restrict their movement in the session, other than to keep them in the same room.

-From the work so far there appears to be a link between how people are feeling in the moment and how the dog is behaving.
+Its difficult to know from sure but we have found possible evidence of a link between how people are feeling in the moment and how the dog is behaving.

-During one session I was talking about something from my past that brought up strong feelings for me.
-As these feelings started to come up my trail hound, Logan, who was quietly curled up on the floor, started to whine and stood up, getting restless.
-When I stopped trying to hold back the tears and allow myself to cry, Logan circled round and settled back down again.
+During one session with my supervisor I was talking about something from my past that brought up strong feelings for me.
+As I started to feel uncomfortable, Logan who was quietly curled up on the floor, started to whine and stood up.
+When I allowed the tears to flow Logan settled back down again.

-There have been other occasions when Terry has received a face or hand-licking.
-Often it has coincided with Terry holding onto some feeling in the moment.
+There have been other occasions when Terry has received a face or hand-licking which has coincided with himholding onto some feeling.

-Other incidents, in my home with therapist friends, also seem to show a pattern.
-In particular, if Archie is licking someones's hand there is usually something they want to say that they are holding back on.
+Other incidents in my home with therapist friends, also seem to show a pattern.
+In particular, if Archie is licking someone's hand it seems to link to something they want to say that they might be holding back.

-This is a brief summary of the observations and analyses I have completed to date.
-For me, they offer clear evidence that our dogs feel, and act on, what the people around them are feeling.
+These are examples of the observations and tentative conclusions I have drawn.
+There is no way to be certain but to me they suggest that our dogs do feel, and act on, what the people around them are feeling.

 I think it's an important line of study when so many us dog owners struggle with our dogs and look for ways to change their behaviour.
-I also think it's wonderful (and maybe a little threatening?!), to realise that we have our very own emotional scanning device in our dog by our side.
+What if we looked at how WE are feeling?
+Would it make a difference?